Capstone-DayScape/dayscape-backend/API.md

 - `user_id`: The ID of the user's account to which the data will be saved.
 - `data`: The json structure (blob) being saved.
+- `view`: (Optional) The emails of the users who can access the trip to *view*.
+- `edit`: (Optional) The emails of the users who can access the trip to *edit*.

 Saves the trip data structure to the user's account in the database.
+The users specified for `edit` and `view` will have access to the trip.

 #### `api/private/get_trip?user_id={id}`